zzybluebell/tp/docs/UserGuide.md

 **Q**: Why my ezFoodie does not have any populated sample member data?<br>
 **A**: Delete `ezfoodie.json` and restart the application.
 Refer to <a href="#22">#22</a> in *Features* above to find this JSON file.

-**Q**: If I face any unexpected issues and I dont know how to solve it, how can I contact with you ?<br>
+**Q**: If I face any unexpected issues and I dont know how to solve it, how can I contact with you?<br>
 **A**: Please do not hesitage drop an email to us in `ezfoodie@gmail.com`, thank you so much.

 --------------------------------------------------------------------------------------------------------------------